chris-clifton/170/1_prerequisites/http/1_background.md

 Sometimes we may want to include a port number which the host uses to listen to HTTP requests.
 Unless a different port is specified, port 80 will be used by default in normal HTTP requests.

-## Qury Strings and Query Parameters
+## Query Strings and Query Parameters

 ```ruby